OpsMx/standard-isd-gitops/upgrade/README.md

    Wait for isd-yaml-update-* pod to complete, and all pods to stabilize 14 isd-spinnaker-halyard-0 pod should restart automatically.
 If not, execute this: `kubectl -n opsmx-isd  delete po isd-spinnaker-halyard-0`
 15. Restart all pods:
-   - `kubectl -n oes scale deploy -l app=oes --relicas=0` Wait for a min or two
+   - `kubectl -n oes scale deploy -l app=oes --replicas=0` Wait for a min or two
-   - `kubectl -n oes scale deploy -l app=oes --relicas=1` Wait for all pods to come to ready state
+   - `kubectl -n oes scale deploy -l app=oes --replicas=1` Wait for all pods to come to ready state
 16. Go to ISD UI and check that version number has changed in the bottom-left corner
+17. If required: a) Connect Spinnaker again b) Configure pipeline-promotion again.
+To do this, in the ISD UI:
+   - Click setup
+   - Click Spinnaker tab at the top
+   - Check the values already filled in, make changes if required and click "update".
+   - Restart the halyard pod by clicking "Sync Accounts to Spinnaker" in the Cloud Accounts tab or simply delete the halayard pod

 ## If things go wrong during upgrade
 *As we have a gitops installer, recovering from a failed install/upgrade is very easy.
 In summary, we simply delete all objects are re-apply.
 Please follow the steps below to recover.*